JAEGER2K/lenie/README.md

 only needs to be hosted)
 * Something something test cases
-* Consider replacing the default *markdown* with one of the many alternatives to provide additional features for formatting and easy of use (eg. images embedded in the text)
+* Consider replacing the default *markdown* with one of the many alternatives to provide additional features for formatting and ease of use (eg. images embedded in the text)
+* delete HTML pages that are no longer needed
+* Find, document and eliminate all bugs

 Feature additions for *lenie* after a stable release: